rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 #### Add Host to Network Group

-This action is used to add host to network group.
+This action is used to add a host to a network group.

 ##### Input